Viktor Mialyk

 Viktor Nychyporovych Mialyk (Віктор Ничипорович М'ялик; born 10 May 1979) is a Ukrainian politician currently serving as a People's Deputy of Ukraine from Ukraine's 155th electoral district since 29 August 2019.
 He is a member of For the Future.

 Early life and career

 Viktor Nychyporovych Mialyk was born on 10 May 1979 in the village of Voronky, in Ukraine's Rivne Oblast.
 He began his working career in 1996, as a worker on the Zaria kolkhoz.
 In 2000, he graduated from the Volodymyrets Professional and Technical College No. 29, specialising in carpentry.

 Until 2014, Mialyk primarily worked in the craft industry; from 2004 to 2005 he worked as a plasterer, from 2005 to 2011 he worked as an electric welder, and from 2011 to 2014 he was foreman of a carpentry brigade.
-In 2014, he became financial director at MDS-Stroy LLC, and in 2017 he founded his own company, MD Plus, a real estate company.
+In 2014, he became financial director at MDS-Story LLC, and in 2017 he founded his own company, MD Plus, a real estate company.

 In 2019, he graduated from the Yuri Bugai International Scientific and Technical University with a specialisation in legal studies.